cambiotraining/hpc-intro-sanger/materials/04-lsf.md

 Usually, which queues are available on your HPC should be provided by the admins.

 It's worth keeping in mind that these partitions have separate queues, so you should always try to choose the partition that is most suited to your job.
 You can check the queues available using the command `bqueues -l`.

-For example, on farm22 we have to partitions with the following characteristics:
+Here are some of the partitions available on `farm22`:

 - General use partitions:
-  - `normal` partition (default) with a maximum 12 hours
+  - `normal` partition (default) with a maximum of 12 hours
-  - `long` partition with a maximum 48 hours
+  - `long` partition with a maximum of 48 hours
-  - `basement` partition with a maximum 30 days; only 300 basement jobs are allowed per user simultaneously.
+  - `basement` partition with a maximum of 30 days; only 300 basement jobs are allowed per user simultaneously.
 - Special case partitions:
   - `hugemem`/`hugemem-restricted`/`teramem` queues for large memory machines (512GB/1TB).
-  - `yesterday` partition for very urgent jobs that need to be done "yesterday"; only 7 jobs allowed per user simultaneously.
+  - `yesterday` partition for very urgent jobs that need to be done "yesterday"; only 7 jobs are allowed per user simultaneously.
   - `small` partition for many, very small jobs (batches 10 jobs together to prevent scheduler overload).

 ## Getting Job Information